pombredanne/launchpad-3/configs/README.txt

     '.../configs/development/launchpad-lazr.conf'

-=== Accessing the CanonicalConfig in code ===
+=== Accessing the LaunchpadConfig in code ===

-The CanonicalConfig singleton is exposed as config in its module.
+The LaunchpadConfig singleton is exposed as config in its module.

     from lp.services.config import config